forsythetony/Eldertech_Scripts/README.md

 ### Disclaimer

 This is a repository that I currently run on my own.
 It wasn't asked of me by anyone in the team so any problem you have with its content is a problem with me, Anthony Forsythe, and not Eldertech.
-My contact info is below so feel free to contact me with any issues or concerns.
+My contact info is below so feel free to message me with any issues or concerns.

 ### Contact Info